wyattmunson/notepad/content/docs/bash/bash-snippets.md

 - The above creates a command called `some_command` that will invoke `bash /path/to/script.sh`
 - It writes it to the `~/.bashrc` file so it's available every time the terminal session is started

+### Save and alias command script

+This script:

+- Save a multiline command to a file, specifically a bash script
+- Use alias to create the command `some_command` that invokes that the bash script
+- Saves it to the `~/.bashrc` file so the command is available every time a new shell session starts

 ```bash
 cat << 'EOF' > /path/to/script.sh
 echo "command running..."